openstream/woocommerce-runmyaccounts/readme.txt

 2. Settings for dedicated receivable account for each payment gateway.
 3. Settings on user page.

 == Known issues ==
 * Update customer in Run My Accounts if user data was updated in WooCommerce is not working yet.
 * Create an invoice, if client does not register on checkout page, does not work.

 == Changelog ==
+= 1.3.3 =
+* Tweak - optimized code to publish on wordpress.org
+* Localization - added Swiss and Swiss (formal) translation

 = 1.3.2 =
 * Bug Fix - added delete a missing option group when plugin will be de-installed
 * Compatibility - tested up to WordPress 5.3.2 and WooCommerce 3.9.1